AplaProject/apla-docs-en/source/reference/api2.rst

 * *id*–identifier of the contract in VM.
 * *name*–name of the smart contract with ecosystem ID.
 Example: ``@{idecosystem}name``.
-* *stateid*–ID of the ecosystem where the contract was created.
+* *state*–ID of the ecosystem where the contract was created.
 * *walletid* -ID the contract owner wallet.
 * *tokenid* - tokens that are accepted as contract payment.
 * *address*–address of the account bound to the contract in the ``XXXX-...-XXXX`` format.